Tizcommand/OpenGL-Realtime-RT/README.md

 # Controls

+## Window

+Press the left mouse button while hovering over the window content with the mouse cursor, to lock the mouse cursor into the window.

+Press the left mouse button while the mouse is locked inside the window to unlock mouse cursor again.

+Press Alt+Enter or F11 to toogle fullscreen mode.

+## Camera

+Move the mouse while the mouse cursor is locked inside the window to look around.

+Press W to move forward.

+Press A to move left.

+Press S to move backward.

+Press D to move right.

+Hold Alt to move slowly.

+# Thanks

 Thanks go to my computer graphics teacher [Prof. Dr. Tobias Lenz](https://www.htw-berlin.de/hochschule/personen/person/?eid=9042) from the HTW, for getting me into computer graphics and helping me realizing the project.
 Thanks as well to my friend [Bernd Reusch](https://www.linkedin.com/in/bernd-reusch/) for helping to implement the [WavefrontObjectReader class](https://github.com/Tizcommand/OpenGL-Realtime-RT/blob/main/src/io/WavefrontObjectReader.java).